-Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred or are likely to have occurred, that have an effect on the financial statements that is less than material, but which warrants the attention of those charged with governance.
+Section 10.554(1)(i)3., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements or fraud, waste, or abuse, that has occurred or are likely to have occurred, that has an effect on the financial statements that is less than material, but which warrants the attention of those charged with governance.
 In connection with our audit, we did not have any such findings.